-- All valid Florida GHIN Handicap Indexes used will be from the April 15, 2017 revision.
+- All valid Florida GHIN Handicap Indexes used will be from 7 days prior to the championship start date

-- Players in the Middle and Forward Divisions will play to 100% of their course handicap.
+- Players in the Middle & Forward Divisions will play to 95% of their course handicap

 The Championship Division is gross only and will not be flighted.

-The Middle and Forward Divisions will be pre-flighted based on individual handicaps.
+The Middle & Forward Divisions will be pre-flighted based on individual handicaps.